 Your first year at university is an especially important transition period which will have a significant impact on your experience away from home.
-So, setting up your dorm room to feel as homely as possible has been shown to have an ability to improve your overall wellbeing during a time that can be stressful for reasons which may vary from academic to social, and even financial.
+So, setting up your dorm room to feel as homely as possible has the ability to improve your overall wellbeing during a time that can be extremely stressful, whether that's due to academic, social, or even financial reasons.

 It is for all the reasons above though that personalising your dorm and trying to keep it a clean and comfortable space for yourself as much as possible is important.
 So, what can you do to create an environment within your own dorm that you feel at ease in?
 Here are a couple of aspects that are worth considering when making your room feel comfortable and safe:

 Lighting plays an important role in one’s wellbeing.
 Daylight and especially direct sunlight has been shown to boost serotonin production, a hormone that is associated with feeling happy and calm.

 However, as a student living in Cardiff, you might not see direct sunlight come around very often, but a way that lighting can still help make your dorm room more homely is by investing in a small table lamp.
 In dorms, lighting often comes in the shape of a large overhead ceiling light, which most often than not gives bright white light.
 Although these are good for general use, having a small table lamp not only serves to act as a desk lamp, helping you stay concentrated while studying with the focus of the light being on your work, but they are also versatile in that they can be placed near your bed, serving as a bedside lamp, thus allowing for reduced lighting in the few hours before heading to sleep.

 This not only sets the mood for the evening time, but it also has the potential to improve your sleep quality, as reduced lighting at night allows for the greater production of melatonin, a hormone that aids with sleep.